 REMNANT was a piece 3 years in the making.
-Centered around themes of death and the journey towards (and returning from) death, the show was sourced from dozens of interviews with soldiers returned from war, trauma doctors, nurses, people with terminal illnesses and their families, mental health professionals, teachers, scholars, and other artists.
-The piece was a really emotionally-charged combination of performance and art installation that studied death across centuries and cultural boundaries.
+Centered around themes of death and the journey towards (and returning from) death, the show was sourced from dozens of interviews with people around the world: soldiers returned from war, trauma doctors, nurses, people with terminal illnesses and their families, mental health professionals, teachers, scholars, and other artists.
+The piece was an emotionally-charged combination of performance and art installation that studied death across centuries and cultural boundaries.

-In terms of design, the audience was split into 3 banks of seating, each bank placed in front of a structure.
-At the beginning of the piece, the three performance structures would begin their individual pieces simultaneously.
+In terms of design and space, the audience was split into 3 banks of seating, each bank placed in front of a structure.
+At the beginning of the piece, the three performance structures, each containing 2-4 performers, would begin their individual pieces simultaneously.
 The audience’s aural experience was delivered via headphones at each seat, corresponding to the performance structure in front of them.
 After 20 minutes, the audience was invited to get up and move to the next bank of seating and then the pieces would begin again.
 In this manner, all audience members saw the complete piece, but in 3 different orders, thereby affecting their “narrative” experience.